Aaron Jones, CEO

 As a former participant, MetroLacrosse helped me excel on and off the field.
 The program helps the youth of Boston in many different ways.
 Not only does the organization help a child learn how to be active and healthy through a sport like lacrosse but it also teaches him or her how to be a positive and responsible young adult.

 Gloria joined the MetroLacrosse team in February 2014 and is currently the Community Program Manager.
 In this position, she is the primary staff member responsible for continuing to strengthen relationships with key community partners, and identifying new individuals who can serve as advocates for our programs, in order to continue the growth and efforts of recruiting participants for the spring you and junior teams.
-Some other responsibilities Gloria manages are, job shadowing and the Coaches In Training program for our high school students, our eight week winter recruitment process; where sixty minute introductory lacrosse clinics are scheduled at different schools in the Boston and Chelsea community, and seasonal lacrosse enrichments with several schools in the area.
+Some other responsibilities Gloria manages are, job shadowing and the Coaches In Training program for our high school students, our eight week winter recruitment process; where sixty minute introductory lacrosse clinics are scheduled at different schools in the Boston and Chelsea community, and seasonal lacrosse enrichment with several schools in the area.

 Gloria was a MetroLacrosse participant from 2001-2007, worked as a counselor at SummerBounce, and was also a Coach Across America.
 A native of East Boston, Gloria received both her undergraduate degree in Business Administration and MBA from Bentley University.

-Rod Henriques, Assistant Program Manager, Coach Across America
+Rod Henriques, Program Manager

 Playing for MetroLacrosse gave my life direction at a young age.
 That direction was the path of a collegiate athlete.
 In a city where it’s easy to take a wrong turn and hard to get back on track, MetroLacrosse unquestionably gave me an opportunity of a lifetime.